 Free vs. Paid VPNs

-There have been a huge number of scandals surrounding the dodgy activity of free VPN and proxy providers, proving that free VPNs tend to undermine your online privacy and security, rather than protect it.
+There have been a huge number of scandals surrounding the suspicious activity of free VPN and proxy providers, proving that these free tools tend to undermine your online privacy and security, rather than protect it.

-- Choose which server location you would like to connect to and then click the big round button -you are now secure with ZenMate VPN.
+3. Choose which server location you would like to connect to and then click the big round button -you are now secure with ZenMate VPN.

-Why choose ZenMate as your VPN?
+Why Choose ZenMate VPN?